...

 Temporary physical impairment occurs when you cannot engage in beloved activities for a set period.
 For example, a serious brain injury may leave an amateur hiker unable to walk, subsequently requiring months of rehabilitation.
 After undergoing physical therapy, they regain their mobility.
 Even though they can walk again, they are still eligible for physical impairment or loss of enjoyment of life damages and loss of hiking experiences during their recovery period.

 In some cases, loss of enjoyment may be “inferred.”
 In other words, your impairment is so obvious that you do not need to prove its existence to a judge.
-Examples include total paralysis, severe brain injuries, and so on.
+Examples include total paralysis, severe brain injuries, and other catastrophic injuries.
 In other cases, you may need to help the court understand how your injuries have affected your life by explaining why you can no longer engage in sports, hobbies, or other active endeavors.

 You may also need to establish that you actively engaged in these activities before the accident.
 For example, you might show records or photographs that prove participation in a sports league.
 Your attorney can help you compile and submit the pertinent evidence to the court.